 The Pathways curriculum incorporates pedagogical approaches that foster active learning and critical thinking, earlier clinical experience, advanced clinical and basic/population science experiences, and a scholarly project that will allow every student to plan an individual pathway to the MD degree.
 Additional information on the Pathways MD curriculum is available on the Harvard Medical School web site.

 For the MD program, in addition to the general requirements for admission to Harvard Medical School which one may find at this website, applicants to the HST Program must be comfortable with upper level mathematics (through differential equations and linear algebra), biochemistry and molecular biology.
-In addition, one year of calculus-based physics is required.
-Applicants must demonstrate evidence of research experience.
+In addition, one year of physics must be taken at the college level.
+Candidates are strongly encouraged to meet this prerequisite with at least one year in calculus-based physics.

 Candidates to the MD program may apply simultaneously, or during their second year of medical school, to a PhD program in the Division of Medical Sciences at Harvard Medical School; one of HST's PhD programs; or any graduate department at Harvard or MIT.
 The PhD degree may be earned not only in the biological and basic medical sciences, but in a wide range of fields including mathematics, physics, various branches of engineering, chemistry, psychology, economics, history, etc. Additional information on the MD/PhD Program at Harvard Medical School is available on the web is available on the web.